 - Infrastructure: Military buildings, casemates, underground tunnels.

-- State of Disrepair: Some sections are well preserved, others in ruins.
+- State of disrepair: Some sections are well preserved, others are in ruins.

-- Safety: Some areas may be unstable, caution recommended.
+- Safety: Some areas may be unstable, vigilance is recommended.

-- Exploration: Discover hidden treasures such as ancient weapons or historical inscriptions.
+- Exploration: Discovering hidden treasures such as ancient weapons or historical inscriptions.

 - Photography: Unique opportunities for historical and military photos.